TREASURIES-Long-dated yields capped as higher CPI raises prospect of Fed action

 By Kate Duguid

-NEW YORK, Dec 10 (Reuters) - Longer-dated Treasury yields were broadly lower on Thursday morning despite an increase in inflation, as the new consumer price index data raised expectations that the Federal Reserve would increase its Treasury purchases at the long end of the yield curve.
+NEW YORK, Dec 10 (Reuters) - Longer-dated Treasury yields were broadly lower on Thursday morning despite an increase in inflation, as consumer price index data raised expectations the Federal Reserve would increase Treasury purchases at the long end of the yield curve.

-Inflation still remains well below the 2% target set by the Fed, but any increase could still potentially push rates on the 10-year note US10YT=RR and 30-year bond US30YT=RR higher.
+Inflation remains well below the Fed's 2% target, but any increase could still potentially push rates on the 10-year note US10YT=RR and 30-year bond US30YT=RR higher.

 "The Fed is clearly out there wanting to keep expectations on rates low and that they will continue to broaden their balance sheet significantly," said Stan Shipley, macro research analyst at Evercore ISI.